ViacomInc/data-point/packages/bench-trial/README.md

 While running [benchmarkjs](https://benchmarkjs.com) to compare different versions of code I found out a couple of things:

-- **Consistency**: I noticed that the same benchmark tests were returning different results every time they executed.
+- **Ambiguous results**: I noticed that the same benchmark tests were returning different results every time they executed.
 If they were re-run consecutively, I would get more operations per second on each benchmark.
 I believe the reason may be related to the v8 engine warming up and optimizing the code the more it ran, since if I let some time to "cool off" the operations per second for each test would decrease.
 These ambiguous results meant having to repeat tests to ensure some consistency.
-- **Reliable Execution**: Occasionally I made changes to the benchmarked code and would overlook that it was not executing correctly, further compounding the issue of making the results unreliable.
+- **Unreliable execution**: Occasionally I made changes to the benchmarked code and would overlook that it was not executing correctly, further compounding the issue of making the results unreliable.

 ## Solution

 - **Consistency**: By running benchmark tests more than once, we can get median and average results and get a bigger picture with less fluctuation.
 Because the tests will run multiple times in succession, the code will get optimized by the engine, and we can use the median time as a more consistent and stable metric.

-- **Tests for reliable execution**: By running simple assertion tests on each suite before the actual benchmark runs, we can be sure our tests are executing correctly.
+- **Reliable execution**: By running simple assertion tests on each suite before the actual benchmark runs, we can be sure our tests are executing correctly.

 ## API